ippontech/blog-usa/posts/jhipster-deepdive-part1.md

 A SQL database can be chosen for local development as well, instead of using H2.
 The command to start a Docker container for a SQL server is similar to that of Mongo: `docker-compose -f src/main/docker/mysql.yml up -d`.
 Without Docker you must install MySQL (or your chosen SQL database) on your machine and set up proper configurations to connect with the JHipster application.

 ### Testing Frameworks
-By default JHipster applications come bundled with the JUnit and Karma testing frameworks, and more options are available during initial project generation.
-The ...
-- gatling
-- cucumber
-- protractor
+By default, JHipster applications come bundled with two testing frameworks, JUnit and Karma.js, for Java integration tests and Javascript unit tests, respectively.
+Three other options are available to add for testing other aspects of your application; Gatling for performance tests, Cucumber for behavior-driven tests, and Protractor for Angular/React integration tests which simulate using the application like a real user.

+Once the application is generated, test files are placed in the `src/test` directory and are ran by executing `./mvnw clean test` or `./gradlew test`.

 ### Modules